 DevOps Demands a (Re)new(ed) Kind of Leadership

-In this, part one of a two-part blog, I share my 25 years of IT expertise (and some current research) that indicates new leadership skills — including training on the new IT way of working — necessary to meet the new demands of managing DevOps Teams.
+In this, part one of a three-part blog, I share my 25 years of IT expertise (and some current research) that indicates new leadership skills — including training on the new IT way of working — necessary to meet the new demands of managing DevOps Teams.
 And this isn’t just for CIOs.
 Middle management has a critical role in fulfilling the promise of DevOps.

 If you are a ‘flow stopper’… you could be a ‘show stopper’ for your DevOps initiatives.